bitrix24/b24restdocs/api-reference/catalog/data-types.md

 {% note alert "TO-DO _not exported to prod_" %}

-- Create a description for the object rest_field_description.
+- Create a description for the object rest_field_description

 {% endnote %}

 {% endif %}

-The basic data types are listed in a separate [article](../data-types.md).
+Basic data types are listed in a separate [article](../data-types.md).

 In this article, we will discuss the data types and object structure specific to the CRM Catalog.